aman-wadhwa/Webkiosk-thapar/README.md

 ## Styling
 We use **Tailwind CSS** for utility-first styling and **DaisyUI**, a Tailwind CSS plugin, for easily styled components.
 You can customize the UI components as needed using these libraries.

-## How to Contribute
-Feel free to fork the repository and submit pull requests.
-Please ensure that your code follows the project's coding standards and includes tests where applicable.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.